This page on the meaning of gluten is for those who do not want to give up bread unnecessarily and are wondering what the alternatives are.

 Understanding the meaning of gluten is truly important.

-Glyphosate was originally patented as an antimicrobial agent by disrupting the shikimate pathway of bacteria and plants in the synthesis of the essential aromatic amino acids that humans cannot produce; we depend on our ingested food and bugs for them[3].
+Glyphosate was originally patented as an antimicrobial agent by disrupting the shikimate pathway of bacteria and plants in the synthesis of the essential aromatic amino acids that humans cannot produce; we depend on our ingested food and bugs for this protein[3].
 Loss of the normal flora in the gut is an important factor in this discussion of the meaning of gluten.

 By killing the microbes in our gut, friend and foe alike Roundup is contributing directly to gluten-intolerance by inhibiting the proper digestion of protein fragments; this explains why there has been a dramatic increase in the number of people who are unable to enjoy bread and other wheat products.
-It promotes the overgrowth of pathogens by inhibiting the microbiome.
+It promotes the overgrowth of pathogens by disturbing the microbiome.

 It is estimated that gluten intolerance has risen by a factor of nearly five-times in the last fifty years.